Why optional stopping can be a problem for Bayesians: Introduction

-\citet{Rouder2014} was written mainly in response to \citet{Yu2014}, and one of his main goals was to show that Bayesian procedures retain a clear interpretation under optional stopping.
-The main content of this article is to repeat variations of his simulations for common testing scenarios involving default priors.
-We shall encounter three types of default priors, and we shall see that Rouder's check whether a Bayesian procedure can deal with optional stopping --- which one may call {\em prior-based calibration\/} --- while indeed having a clear interpretation whenever defined --- is either of limited relevance (Type I priors) or undefined (Type II and III priors).
 We consider a strengthening of Rouder's check which we call {\em strong calibration}, and which remains meaningful for all default priors.
-Then, however, we shall see that strong calibration breaks down under optional stopping for all default priors except, interestingly, for a special type of priors (which we call ``Type~0 priors'') on a special (but common) type of nuisance parameters.
-Since these are rarely the only parameters incurring in one's models, one has to conclude that optional stopping is usually a problem for pragmatic Bayesians --- at least under Rouder's definition of handling optional stopping.
-Two other popular definitions of handling optional stopping are roughly (see Section~\ref{sec:other} for details) (a) `the procedure for testing does not depend on the stopping rule used, i.e.\ it gives the same result for data $x_1, \ldots, x_n$ independently of whether $n$ was fixed in advance or was determined based on the data itself' and (b) the (Bayesian) procedure handles optional stopping under a frequentist, non-Bayesian definition of `optional stopping' \citep[Appendix]{Wagenmakers2007}.
-Under the (not-so-stringent) definition (a), only Type II and III priors constitute a problem.
-Under definition (b), there can be problems with Type I priors as well, but the extent of these problems varies from situation to situation; for example, \citet{Schoenbrodt2017} show that in a certain default Bayesian setting (the Bayesian $t$-test), under a certain interpretation of the results, the Bayes factor with optional stopping can (the above problems notwithstanding) still be preferable to standard $p$-value based NHST in a frequentist sense, as we discuss in Section~\ref{sec:other}.
-In that section we also explain why for fully subjective Bayesians, the situation is better than for objective and pragmatic Bayes --- although not entirely unproblematic.
-As explained in the conclusion (Section~\ref{sec:discussion, conclusion}), the crux is that default and pragmatic priors represent {\em tools\/} for inference just as much or even more than {\em beliefs\/} about the world, and should thus be equipped with a precise prescription as to what type of inferences they can and cannot be used for.
-A first step towards implementing this radical idea is given by one of us in the recent paper {\em Safe Probability\/} \citep{Grunwald17}. \\
+Then, however, we shall see that strong calibration fails to hold under optional stopping for all default priors except, interestingly, for a special type of priors (which we call ``Type~0 priors'') on a special (but common) type of nuisance parameters.
+Since these are rarely the only parameters incurring in one's models, one has to conclude that optional stopping is usually a problem for pragmatic Bayesians --- at least under Rouder's calibration criterion of handling optional stopping.
+There exist (at least) two other reasonable definitions of `handling optional stopping', which we provide in Section~\ref{sec:other}.
+There we also discuss how, under these alternative definitions, Type I priors are sometimes less problematic, but Type II priors still are.
+As explained in the conclusion (Section~\ref{sec:discussion, conclusion}), the overall crux is that default and pragmatic priors represent {\em tools\/} for inference just as much or even more than {\em beliefs\/} about the world, and should thus be equipped with a precise prescription as to what type of inferences they can and cannot be used for.
+A first step towards implementing this radical idea is given by one of us in the recent paper {\em Safe Probability\/} \citep{Grunwald17}.